tuxtor/elabismodetux-markdown/index.markdown

 Shop open ports and runing applications on that ports

 	netstat -an|grep "LISTENING"

+Store executed bash commands in a new text file

+	script archivo.txt
 *****
 ##Software cheats
 Default mask for vsftpd files at (local umask)